Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [x] You are underfitting the model to the data
 - [ ] You need a larger training set

 #### Q52.
-Your supervisor asks you to create a machine learning system that will help your human resources department classify jobs applicants into well defined groups.
+Your supervisor asks you to create a machine learning system that will help your human resources department classify jobs applicants into well-defined groups.
 What type of system are you more likely to recommend?

 - [ ] an unsupervised machine learning system that clusters together the best candidates.
 - [ ] you would not recommend a machine learning system for this type of project.